 Questions?
 Contact the Admissions Office at 800-325-1122 ext.
 1321 or 413-782-1321.

 Whether you are a freshman, transfer, or international student, the buttons below take you step-by-step on how to submit the required documents to help us process your application.

 - Applicants who are still in high school must have an official copy of their high school transcript through junior year sent to the address below.
 Some students may be required to submit senior year grades.

 - Applicants may submit an academic letter of recommendation from a guidance counselor (preferable) or teacher (optional).

-- SAT I or ACT scores must be submitted.
-These can be taken from the high school transcript, or an official copy can be requested from the testing agency.
+- SAT I or ACT scores are not required.
+If a student chooses to submit SAT I or ACT Scores, they can be taken from the high school transcript, or an official copy can be requested from the testing agency.
 Western New England University's SAT code is 3962 and the ACT code is 1930.
-Test scores are not required for students who have elected to apply on a test optional basis, who will have successfully completed at least 12 college credits before entering Western New England University, or who have been out of high school for more than 5 years.

 - Transfer applicants must have an official copy of their final high school transcript or GED sent to the Admissions Office.

 - An official transcript(s) for all college work attempted must be submitted.